Frequently Asked Questions

-In some online courses, students are asked to come on campus for tests and exams.
+In some online courses, students are asked to come to campus for tests and exams.
 In the case of hybrid courses, some class sessions are on campus.
 These on-campus sessions are mandatory.

 Q: What happens if I miss an on-campus session?

 Missing an on-campus session may jeopardize a student's success in the online or hybrid course.
 That is why it is very important to note the on-campus dates and take all the necessary measures (baby-sitting, work arrangements, etc.) in order to be able to attend these sessions.